alexyusnyu/alexyusnyu/README.md

 # **sh4dowpunk**
 ## About Me

 Hello there!
 I'm passionate about software development and solving complex problems through code.
 I have experience in Python, Java, JavaScript, HTML, CSS, SQL, and Django.
-My journey in the world of programming has been exciting, and I'm constantly looking for opportunities to learn and grow as a developer.
+I'm constantly looking for opportunities to learn new things and grow as a developer.
 ## Contact

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-shadowpunk-blue?style=flat-square&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/shadowpunk/)](https://www.linkedin.com/in/shadowpunk/)